-Based on today’s wage gap, women would lose $430,480 over the course of a 40-year career.
-For Latinas the career losses mount to $1,007,080, and for African American women the losses are $877,480.
+Based on today’s wage gap, women would lose $403,440 over the course of a 40-year career.
+For Latinas the career losses mount to $1,056,120, and for Black women the losses are $867,920.
 If we don’t act to close the wage gap, a woman just starting out today stands to lose hundreds of thousands of dollars over the course of her career, undercutting her ability to provide for herself and her family, as well as her retirement security.

-This “lifetime wage gap” exists across the country: in every state, women’s career losses based on today’s wage gap would amount to about one-quarter of a million dollars or more — and in seven states women’s career losses would amount to more than half a million dollars.
+This “lifetime wage gap” exists across the country: in nearly every state, women’s career losses based on today’s wage gap would amount to nearly one-quarter of a million dollars or more — and in eight states women’s career losses would amount to more than half a million dollars.

-The situation is even worse for women of color.
-Compared to the earnings of white, non-Hispanic men, the lifetime wage gap would amount to more than $1 million for Asian American women in one state, for African American women in six states, for Native American women in 13 states, and for Latinas in 23 states.
+And the situation is even worse for some women of color living in certain states.
+Compared to the earnings of white, non-Hispanic men, the lifetime wage gap would amount to more than $1 million for Asian women in one state, for Black women in eight states, for Native women in 11 states, and for Latinas in 24 states.

 Want to see where your state ranks?
-Click on a state below to see its lifetime wage gap for women overall, African American women, Latinas, Asian American women, and Native American women.
+Click on a state below to see its lifetime wage gap for women overall, Black women, Latinas, Asian women, Native women, and white, non-Hispanic women.

-The cost of the wage gap over a 40-year career, or the “lifetime wage gap,” is based on the latest data on the difference between women’s and men’s median annual earnings for full-time, year-round workers, multiplied by 40 years.
+The cost of the wage gap over a 40-year career, or the “lifetime wage gap,” is based on the latest data on the difference between women’s and men’s median annual earnings for full time, year round workers, multiplied by 40 years.
 Figures are not adjusted for inflation.
-Overall state figures calculated by NWLC are based on 2014 American Community Survey Data.
-Figures for African American women, Latinas, Asian American, and Native American women calculated by NWLC are based on 2010-2014 American Community Survey Five-Year Estimates.
-For the purposes of this analysis D.C. is considered a state.
+Overall wage gap figures calculated by NWLC are based on 2016 American Community Survey Data.
+Figures for Black women, Latinas, Asian women, Native women, and white, non-Hispanic women calculated by NWLC are based on 2012-2016 American Community Survey Five-Year Estimates.
+For the purposes of this analysis, D.C. is considered a state.